• Skip to primary navigation

 Heat 3 tablespoon vegetable oil in a pan over medium-high heat.

-Once the oil is hot, add 1 teaspoon mustard seeds, ¼ teaspoon fenugreek seeds, and 15-20 curry leaves and let them crackle for 3-4 seconds.
+Once the oil is hot, add 1 teaspoon brown mustard seeds, ¼ teaspoon fenugreek seeds, and 15-20 curry leaves and let them crackle for 3-4 seconds.

 Add 1 cup of thinly sliced onions and fry until they turn golden brown (6-8 minutes).
 Stir frequently.